corbin1988/angular-testing/README.md

 ### Testing Methodology/Workflow

+Testing workflows and methodologies dictate when tests are written during the development process.
+For simplicity, we'll categorize this into three sections: testing before code implementation (TDD), testing while writing code (BDD), and testing after code has been written (PDT).

+#### Writing Tests Before Code Implementation With TDD

+Test-Driven Development (TDD) falls into this category, where tests are written before the actual code implementation.
+The idea is to define the expected behavior first and then write code to fulfill those expectations.

+#### Writing Tests While Implementing Code With BDD

+Behavior-Driven Development (BDD) is a testing methodology where tests are written concurrently with code development.
+In BDD, the focus is on describing the expected behavior of the software using natural language specifications, often expressed in "Given-When-Then" syntax.
+This approach encourages collaboration between developers, QA, and non-technical stakeholders, fostering a shared understanding of the software's functionality.
+BDD aligns testing with the ongoing development process, allowing for continuous validation of expected behaviors as the code evolves.

+#### Writing Tests After Code Has Been Written With Post-Development Testing or Post-Implementation Testing

+Post-Development Testing or Post-Implementation Testing is when tests are created after the code has been implemented.
+This is more common in traditional development processes or when testing is a separate phase following code implementation.

 **Disclaimer**

 The amount of software testing that can be introduced into codebase can also be based on person prefrence of a developer or team with no rhyme or reason to their decisions other than they like testing or hate it.